 National Memorial Arboretum stands as scenic commemoration to fallen British servicemen and women.
 You'll find nearly 300 different memorials and more than 50,000 trees here.
 Start your visit at the Armed Forces Memorial, which remembers the 16,000 military personnel who lost their lives in battle or acts of terror since World War II.
 On November 11th at 11 a.m., the memorial uses the sun's position to shine a shaft of light on the wreath it contains.
 Among the other memorials here are ones to Jewish servicemen and women, the Berlin Airlift, and the 306 British and Commonwealth soldiers shot for leaving the lines during World War I. A remembrance ceremony takes place daily in the Millennium Chapel of Peace and Forgiveness at 11 a.m.
-To visit National Memorial Arboretum on your holiday in Lichfield, and find out what else Lichfield has to offer, use our Lichfield trip itinerary builder.
+Before you visit Lichfield, use our trip planner to discover what you can do and see there.

 Unable to display map at this time.
 Please try again later.